zehezack/CISC372-Project/README.md

 ---------------

 **Code for C++<br />**
+Check if nvhpc/21.7 is loaded <br />
+Otherwise, read the error messages.

 **Code for C <br />**
 If any thing display error, check if nvhpc/21.7 is loaded <br />